corsairmarks/organic_zealots/mod/README.md

     * Allow homicidal empires to assimilate their main species (Organic Zealots can gene-deassimilate or psionic assimilate any qualifying species)
     * Civic: Organic Zealots is now more rare
 * 2.1.0 Code refactoring for better reuse - no functionality changes
+* 2.2.0 Code refactoring
+    * Remove overridden origins from [Forgotten History](https://steamcommunity.com/sharedfiles/filedetails/?id=2916982793) in favor of a script_value compatibility file
-* 2.2.0 Rename and add more validation triggers (similar to additions in 2.1.0)
+    * Rename and add more validation triggers (similar to additions in 2.1.0)

 ## Source Code